The holiday season is coming: don't made gift-wrapping a pain

 With the stress of the holidays, there isn’t much time to think about how your gift wrapping spree can be hard on your body.
 Wrapping presents for an extended period of time can cause strains on the upper back and neck if done improperly.
 Below are some tips to keep your back and neck healthy this holiday season.

-Get up and stretch – It may seem silly to stretch before doing something so repetitive, but if you’re going to pull an all-night gift wrapping cram session, stretching will go a long way in preventing injury.
-You should stretch before you begin and around every 30 minutes of wrapping or so.
-Also be sure to not sit in the exact same position the entire time you are wrapping as this can cause stiffness and muscle fatigue.
+Get up and stretch – You should stretch before you begin and around every 30 minutes of wrapping or so.
+Also, be sure to not sit in the exact same position the entire time you are wrapping as this can cause stiffness and muscle fatigue.
 If you’re looking for a stretch guide to help you out, look no further than the Straighten Up Alberta program.

 Avoid sitting on the floor – If you are wrapping gifts on the floor for long periods of time, you are most likely spending a lot of time leaning forward, which can put a lot of tension and stress on your back and neck.
 Use a table and chair to wrap your presents.
 Also try to keep items you will be picking up or putting down constantly, like scissors or tape, within arm’s length.
 This way you won’t be reaching and putting unneeded stress on your muscles.